What to remember:

 An imbalance in the intestinal microbiota at the heart of depression

-An imbalance in the gut microbiota can disrupt gut-brain communication mechanisms, which could have potential implications in the development of depression.
-Indeed, as we saw earlier in this article, when the intestinal microbiota is balanced, communication between the two organs takes place through different pathways.
-However, if the microbiota is disrupted, these pathways can be altered.
+An imbalance in the gut microbiota can disrupt gut-brain communication mechanisms, which could have potential implications for the development of depression.
+Indeed, as we saw earlier in this article, when the gut microbiota is balanced, communication between the two organs occurs through different pathways.
+However, when the microbiota is disrupted, these pathways can be altered.

 First, when beneficial and harmful bacteria are no longer in harmony in our gut, it can impact the production of neurotransmitters , the chemical messengers responsible for our emotions and mood.
-For example, serotonin, often called the “happiness hormone,” is mainly produced in our intestines.
+For example, serotonin, often dubbed the "happy hormone," is primarily produced in our gut.
 A disrupted microbiota can reduce serotonin production, which can alter our mood and make us more vulnerable to depression.

-Finally, an unbalanced microbiota can influence signals sent via the vagus nerve , disrupting communications between the digestive system and the brain.
-Chronic stress, often linked to depression, can also exacerbate dysbiosis, creating a vicious cycle where disrupted microbiota can amplify depression symptoms and vice versa.
+Finally, an imbalanced microbiota can influence the signals sent via the vagus nerve , disrupting communications between the digestive system and the brain.
+Chronic stress, often linked to depression, can also exacerbate dysbiosis, creating a vicious cycle where the disrupted microbiota can amplify symptoms of depression and vice versa.

 Sources: